HOW DO I KEEP MY RATING VALID?

 In addition to the minimum required flight time the holder must have completed the following:

-All of the above must have been completed within the currency period of the existing certificate.
+The rating can be signed at any time in the preceding 12 months of the expiry date providing that all the above has been carried out and the new revalidation will be valid for 24 months from the expiry date of the existing rating.
 If your rating has expired then please take a look at our Expired Licenses and Ratings page.

 The licence must be signed in the validity period of the existing Certificate of Revalidation and cannot be signed after this date or be backdated by an examiner.